sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 # Why CalyxOS?

-All three options above have the same [Android Open Source Project (AOSP)](https://source.android.com/) base and focus heavily on stripping Google services out, while GrapheneOS adds in some more technical and detailed security optimizations to the base OS to help close off advanced threat vectors.
+Both options above have the same [Android Open Source Project (AOSP)](https://source.android.com/) base and focus heavily on stripping Google services out, while GrapheneOS adds in some more technical and detailed security optimizations to the base OS to help close off advanced threat vectors.

 The main driver for choosing CalyxOS was the overall strength of the organization (Calyx) behind the OS and the balanced approach taken with CalyxOS -- give users options but lean towards preserving good UX when it doesn't conflict with private options.